ELEVEN NCAA Football Championship Subdivision

 EWU Football Academic Honors

-• Eastern players have been honored 56 times since 1989 on the CoSIDA Academic All-District VIII football team (including 2013 season), and a best-ever five were recognized in 2007.
+• Eastern players have been honored 60 times since 1989 on the CoSIDA Academic All-District VIII football team (including 2014 season).
+Recipients in 2014 were wide receiver Cooper Kupp, running back Mario Brown, defensive lineman Ashton Boothroyd and defensive back Jordan Tonani.
 The squad includes NCAA Football Championship Subdivision (FCS) and Bowl Subdivision football players from schools in Washington, Oregon, California, Idaho, Utah, Arizona, Nevada, Alaska, Hawaii and British Columbia.
 Jeff Minnerly was honored for the third-straight season in 2012, and running back Jordan Talley and center Ashton Miller were also honored in 2012.
-Eight players have gone on to win 10 Academic All-America honors.
+Eight players have gone on to win 11 Academic All-America honors.
+A best-ever five were recognized in 2007.

-• A total of 16 Eagles have been selected to the FCS Athletic Directors Association Academic All-Star team since the award began in 1998.
-In 2013, offensive lineman Ashton Miller and linebacker Ronnie Hamlin received the award.
+• A total of 17 awards have been won by Eagles on the FCS Athletic Directors Association Academic All-Star team since the award began in 1998.
+In 2013, offensive lineman Ashton Miller and linebacker Ronnie Hamlin received the award, and Hamlin was a repeat winner in 2014.
 Mike Jarrett and Jeff Minnerly were honored in 2011, and Minnerly was a repeat winner in 2012.

-• A total of 309 Eagles have been selected to the Big Sky All-Academic team in the past 18 years (1996-2013) – an average of just over 17 per year.
-Since 2001, when the league went to an eight-team alignment, Eastern has had a league-most 243 selections (the school with the next-best total had 192 through the 2013 season).
-Eastern has won a total of 442 Big Sky All-Academic honors since joining the league in 1987.
+• A total of 337 Eagles have been selected to the Big Sky All-Academic team in the past 19 years (1996-2014) – an average of nearly 18 per year.
+Since 2001, when the league went to an eight-team alignment, Eastern has had a league-most 271 selections through 2014 (the school with the next-best total had 192 through the 2013 season).
+Eastern has won a total of 470 Big Sky All-Academic honors since joining the league in 1987.

 • Fifteen Eastern football players have been honored as EWU’s recipient of the Big Sky Conference Scholar-Athlete of the Year Award, including Ashton Miller in 2013-14, Jeff Minnerly in 2012-13 and Matt Martin in 2010-11.
 The 14 honors have come in the past 25 years since EWU became a member of the league in 1987.